 I honestly can’t fault the rubber on these shoes.
 They’ve been used on any climbing surface imaginable.
 Plastic, sandstone, limestone – and I’ve never been disappointed with the lack of friction.

-These shoes saw about 10hrs of use a week over a 6 month period before the toe area wore through to the rand, at which point I sent them off for a resole with the same rubber.
+These shoes saw about 10 hours of use a week over 6 months before the toe area wore through to the rand, at which point I sent them off for a resole with the same rubber.
 Easy!

 The Anasazi VCS is certainly more than comfortable enough to have strapped on for an hour or two before tapping out.